AndrewW-NFC/NFC-tools/README.md

 ## Current status

 NFC Tools is early-stage software.
 It is usable, but it should still be treated as alpha.
+Its code is AI-generated in ChatGPT and Claude, then tested against results produced by BirdNET and Nighthawk in their command-line environments.
+AI-assisted code generation and documentation have relied on defined review perspectives, including a Python programmer with experience structuring code for open source communities, a UX/UI designer, a high school science teacher, an ornithologist, and others.

 The codebase includes support paths for macOS, Linux, and Windows.
 The current hands-on testing has been strongest on macOS.
 If you are using Linux or Windows, expect that some setup details may need adjustment, especially around audio-device selection, folder browsing, and automatic scheduling.